byterubpay/byterub-site/_posts/2018-09-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-17.md

 **\<sarang>** I agree
 **\<sarang>** We just want the user to trust that nobody is being censored
 **\<sarang>** And verifying the list will be easy
-**\<suraeNoether>** binaryFate: that's fair, what i mean is if the Monero Project is acting like a curating party for this blackball list, they are acting as a trusted third party, so there is a risk to the user if that third party is acting dishonestly
+**\<suraeNoether>** binaryFate: that's fair, what i mean is if the ByteRub Project is acting like a curating party for this blackball list, they are acting as a trusted third party, so there is a risk to the user if that third party is acting dishonestly
 **\<sarang>** Each item can also have its rings listed
 **\<sarang>** So the user checks her own copy of the chain
 **\<binaryFate>** I think it's fine as long as it's advertise as a "best effort" and not claiming to be exhaustive.